 So, I asked the NWB Facebook community to name the things funders do that get on people’s nerves.
 I got over 350 comments.
 I’ve condensed them into the Funding Logistics Aggravation, Incomprehensibility, and Laughability (FLAIL) Index.
 Here is a list of things that make us want to punch a wall, scratch our heads in bewilderment, or crack up laughing.
 Or drink.
-Continue reading
+[Update: The FLAIL Index is now called the FLAIL Scale, and was revised on 1-21-17] Continue reading

 I know you are extremely busy.
 I mean, you are technically a nonprofit, and this is December after all.
 My colleagues are wrapped up in licking thousands of envelopes, handwriting tons of thank-you notes, organizing a gazillion events for the community, and consuming leftover holiday party wine and chips.
 (Stop judging us, Santa.
 Like your lunch is always so balanced).
 Since they are occupied with year-end tasks, I asked my colleagues what they wanted from you, and I’m synthesizing their responses, to save you some time.
 I am writing a letter to you on behalf of all of us in the nonprofit sector.

 Santa, this has been a horrible year.
 First-episode-of-Black-Mirror horrible.
 Superman-IV:-Quest-for-Peace horrible.
 And many of us are not exactly looking forward to next year either.
 It’s OK.
 All of us are rolling up our Ross-Dress-for-Less sleeves and are determined to fight for a just and inclusive society.

 It won’t be easy though.
 That’s why we need you.
 You can help us out by granting some of these wishes below.
 This Christmas, please give us: Continue reading